-- Artistic License – History: While the movie got the main details of the third journey right, the ship getting stuck in the ice, the construction of Het Behouden Huys, the death of a carpenter during the construction, and the death of five crewmembers in total, including a young cabin boy and Barentsz, as well as the journey to Russia in open boats, several facts were changed for dramatic purposes.
-First of all, de Veer was not a Naïve Newcomer, he had experience from Barentsz' second journey, the character of Catherina and her realtionship with de Veer is entirely fictional.
-The dramatic subplot with Vos turning insane, and the character of Claes is also completely fictious.
+- Artistic License History: While the movie got the main details of the third journey right, the ship getting stuck in the ice, the construction of Het Behouden Huys, the death of a carpenter during the construction, and the death of five crewmembers in total, including a young cabin boy and Barentsz, as well as the journey to Russia in open boats, several facts were changed for dramatic purposes.
+First of all, de Veer was not a Naïve Newcomer, he had experience from Barentsz' second journey, the character of Catherina and her relationship with de Veer is entirely fictional.
+The dramatic subplot with Vos turning insane, and the character of Claes is also completely fictitious.

-- Bears are Bad News: Polar bears start harassing the crew almost immediately on their arrival at Novaya Zemlya, and one of the five people dying are even eaten by one.
+- Bears Are Bad News: Polar bears start harassing the crew almost immediately on their arrival at Novaya Zemlya, and one of the five people dying are even eaten by one.
 On Christmas Eve, no less!
-Surprisingly, apart from the one death, this aspect was arguably downplayed compared to the real joruney, where they encountered dozens of polar bears, though no one was killed by them on the third journey, in this movie, only three appears.
+Surprisingly, apart from the one death, this aspect was arguably downplayed compared to the real journey, where they encountered dozens of polar bears, though no one was killed by them on the third journey, in this movie, only three appears.
 One first arrives, but is scared off by the crew, another one kills a crewmember out alone, a third breaks into the house through the chimney, but is killed before making more trouble.

 - A Date with Rosie Palms: Claes steals de Veers drawing of Catherina for this purpose.